LOCAL SCUBA DIVING

 Glacier National Park (Lake McDonald)

-Lake McDonald is the largest lake in Glacier National Park, West Glacier, MT.
-It is located at in Flathead County, Montana.
-Lake McDonald is approximately 10 miles long, over a mile wide , 472 feet deep and the surface area of the lake is 6,823 acres.
+Lake McDonald is the largest lake in Glacier National Park and is located in Flathead County, Montana.
+Lake McDonald is approximately 10 miles long, over a mile wide, 472 feet deep and the surface area of the lake is 6,823 acres.

-For divers to view, the lake is home to numerous native species of trout, species including, but are not limited to – west slope cutthroat trout, rainbow trout, bull trout, lake trout, as well as other game fish.
-The lake also home to Lake Superior whitefish, mountain whitefish, kokanee salmon (landlocked sockeye), and suckers.
+For divers to view, the lake is home to numerous native species of trout, species including, but are not limited to cutthroat trout, rainbow trout, bull trout, lake trout, as well as other game fish.
+The lake also home to Lake Superior whitefish, mountain whitefish, kokanee salmon (landlocked sockeye), carp and suckers.
 An interesting aspect is the debris field; in the 1930’s items fell through the ice and sank.
 Items includes wood stoves, toilets, rakes, sinks, shovels, motor blocks, bowls and plates and a forgotten underwater forest of dead trees.
 Remember, don’t remove these items not only for other divers and fish to enjoy. but also becuse this is a national park.

 Parking is on the southern part of the lake as one enters the park.
 The water is generally quite cold, roughly 55-60 degrees Fahrenheit in the summer.
 One can get the best visibility for local Scuba diving during the late summer months.